 Each day should only be counted once.
 Even if the employee only works a few hours, or takes a half-day of leave, this should be recorded as one full day.

-Unpaid Leave is not a paid day, so it can be excluded from an employee's Work Days.
+Cashed Up leave doesn't apply to specific days in the pay period, and Unpaid Leave is not a paid day, so both can be excluded from an employee's Work Days.

 For example, Jane gets paid weekly.
 This week she had:

 - A day of Annual leave on Monday